Social Security has proven to be a very successful program, keeping millions of Americans from suffering extreme poverty in their retirement.

 Burdensome federal regulations are making access to our domestic energy sources more difficult and expensive.
 Higher energy prices means higher prices on food, gas, medicines, and the cost of housing, which is placing financial hardships on America’s seniors.

-While the cost of many goods has decreased, many staples in senior lives have not.
-In particular, health care costs and energy costs continue to take a bigger and bigger bite out of many folks' Social Security benefits.
+High health care costs and energy costs continue to take a bigger and bigger bite out of many folks' Social Security benefits.

 I believe that because the number of retired workers is projected to double in less than 30 years as baby-boomers enter retirement age, it is vital that we take action to improve and strengthen health care for current and future retirees.